pavitranew/session-8-ang2-recipes/readme.md

   bootstrap: [AppComponent]
 })
 export class AppModule { }
 ```

 Note:
 * ES6 modules, named imports from node_modules.
 * Custom imports from local file system `('./ ...')`.
-* ES6 destructuring syntax `import { BrowserModule }`
+* ES6 export modules syntax: `import { BrowserModule }`
 * ES6 Classes

-@Decorators - metadata about components (where to find the template etc.)
+@Decorators - metadata about components (where to find the template etc.). `@NgModule` decorates the exported class AppModule

-- `@NgModule` decorates the exported class AppModule
+- `declarations` are where you will add your components
-- `imports` replaces Angular 1 dependency injection e.g.: `angular.module('app, [])`
+- `imports` replaces Angular 1 dependency injection e.g.: `angular.module('app, ['ngRoute'])`
-- bootstrap defines the starting component
+- `providers` are for services
-- export AppModule replaces `<div ng-app='app'>` and is our root module
+- bootstrap defines the starting component.
+It replaces `<div ng-app='app'>` and is our root module

 ### Components

-Contains the application logic that controls a portion or region of the view
+`app.component` contains the application logic that controls a portion or region of the view.

 ```js
 import { Component } from '@angular/core';